apryor6/flaskerize/docs/source/quick-start/step-5-adding-an-entity.rst

-Step 4: Adding Entities to an API
+Step 5: Adding Entities to an API
 =================================

+Over the previous steps we've built a basic Flask app, and we've added some core API code to that application.
-Now that we have a **very** basic Flask app, we're going to add an :term:`entity` to it.
+Now we're going to add an :term:`entity` to the API.

 We'll use the command ``fz generate entity cake`` which will use the ``entity`` schematic to generate code for an entity called `cake`.